frappe/frappe_docs/README.md

 # Frappe Docs

+> This GitHub repository is archived since we now use a different contribution pipeline.
+>
+> You can directly contribute to the documentation through [frappeframework.com](https://frappeframework.com/).
+For new contribution guidelines, refer to [frappeframework.com/contribute](https://frappeframework.com/contribute).

 This is the repository for the Frappe Framework Documentation.
 Learn more about Frappe Framework on the [official website](https://frappeframework.com) and the [GitHub repository](https://github.com/frappe/frappe).